 The project allowed community members to take part actively in regular cultural and heritage events.
 This has resulted in improved community well being, social inclusion and reduction in hatred.
 Following events were organised as parts of the project NAMASTE.

 KIRAN Cymru has organised this event as a part of the project NAMASTE.
 Community members have expressed interest in discussing some of the characters depicted in MAHABHARATA, one of the two epics of India.
 They have decided to talk about ‘Shakuni’, one of the main characters in the epic.

 The event included a workshop, research and discussion among community members over two afternoons.
 About 15 people have joined the event from different parts of Wales.
 We have given a synopsis of the writing to everyone to come prepared for the event.
 It was a very successful event, and all of the participants were very happy.

 We carried on this project as a part of the project NAMASTE.
 Cardiff Theatre is the multicultural theatre team of KIRAN Cymru.
 There are about 20 participants from Indian, Bangladeshi, Pakistani, German, British White communities who have performed a stage play called ‘A Murder in Silence’.
 The play was written and directed by Anirban Mukhopadhyay and was staged in YMCA Cardiff.

-KIRAN Cymru has organised Literary Corner as a part of the project NAMASTE.
-People from different communities have joined the event to read and discuss about a short story or poem from their own writings or something they have read.
+KIRAN Cymru has organised a Literary Corner as a part of the project NAMASTE.
+People from different communities have joined the event to read and discuss a short story or poem from their writings or something they have read.
 There were arrangements for free snacks, light meals and hot drinks.